GabrielCalin/PlotKing/README.md

 To allow PlotKing to communicate with Stable Diffusion, you must enable the API and set the port.

 1. Open the `webui-user.bat` file (Windows) or `webui-user.sh` (Linux/Mac) in a text editor.
-2. Add the following arguments to the `COMMANDLINE_ARGS` variable:
+2. Add the following arguments to the `COMMANDLINE_ARGS` variable (port 6969 is suggested to match PlotKing's default configuration, but you can use any port and configure it in PlotKing's Settings tab):
     ```bash
     set COMMANDLINE_ARGS=--api --port 6969
     ```
 3. Save the file and run it to start the server.
-4. Ensure the server is running at `http://127.0.0.1:6969`.

 ## Contributing